guillbertrand/haumea/README.md

 # haumea
 Small &amp; fast python library to build more sustainable websites...
-Hybrid & agnostic static site generator (SSG) optimized for external JSON data driven contents.
+Hybrid & agnostic, Haumea is a static site generator (SSG) optimized for external JSON data driven contents.

 **Work in progress...**